tykling/certgrinder/docs/certgrinder.rst

      Default: ``None``

+   `expected-chain-length`
+    Set this to validate the chain length when receiving a certificate.
+Since v0.22 this defaults to being unset, before v0.22 the default changed with LetsEncrypt chain length.
+Set to 0 or leave unset to disable validating chain length.

+    Default: ``None``

    `invalid-ca-cn-list`
      List of CommonName of certificate issuers to consider invalid.
 This is not a regular CA certificate validity check, it is used to detect certificates issued by LetsEncrypt staging servers as invalid.